Jewellery Appraisal Types - How the Purpose & Function of the Appraisal Affects the Item's Value

 Check with your insurance company.
 Without a jewellery appraisal, most home policies may offer a minimal level of insurance coverage in the event of theft.
 It is normally required that you submit a jewellery appraisal to receive proper and full coverage for all risks.
 Without the appraisal, you may be subject to a limit of coverage set by your policy in advance, and you will often have to pay a deductible when you make a claim.
 Submitting an appraisal and asking for all-risk coverage for replacement value will guarantee you are paid in full for your loss, up to the appraisal value.
 You will pay a bit extra for this, but it’s worth it.
 Deductibles are normally between $500 and $1000, but your policy makes it clear, so you should ask your agent or read the fine print yourself.
 Your broker or agent will answer your questions regarding your coverage and make good suggestions to help you ensure your jewellery in the best possible way.

-Insurance premiums seem expensive before a loss but are very inexpensive after one.
+Insurance premiums seem expensive before a loss and inexpensive after one.

 Estate Appraisals for Probate

 When a person passes away, their property (including jewellery) is described and evaluated for probate.
 In assets like jewellery, the Fair Market Value, rather than the Replacement Value, is used.
 This is the value that the item would sell for in an open market.
 Even if the jewellery is not for sale, the Ontario government requires an estimated value of the jewellery as though it was sold one minute before the time of death.
 It is advised that you have a professional jewellery appraiser prepare the estimated value because the government has the right to question any estimate for several years after the time of death.
 As the Executor of the will, you are responsible for proving the value of the jewellery and other assets were honest and legitimate.

 The price that a given property or asset would fetch in the marketplace, subject to the following conditions: